 Federal loans might not be enough to cover the cost of your education.
 You might exhaust your federal aid, or simply need more time to complete your degree.
 If that’s the case, private student loans can help fill the gap so you can finish medical school.

-Private loans tend to have higher interest rates and stricter repayment terms than federal loans, but by comparing the best private student loan lenders, you can qualify for a competitive interest rate.
+Private loans tend to have higher interest rates and stricter repayment terms than federal loans, but by comparing private student loan lenders, you can qualify for a competitive interest rate.
 In fact, if you have a good credit score and credit history, you could qualify for a lower rate than federal loans offer.

 You can find out how much your student loans will cost you over time with our student loan calculator.